Nonlinear variations in axisymmetric accretion: Equilibrium conditions in the Li enard system

-Once the eigenvalues have been determined, it is now a simple task to classify the stability of an equilibrium point by putting its coordinates in equation~(\ref{eigen}).
+with $\mathcal H \equiv {\mathcal H}(\phi^\star,\psi^\star)$ having to be evaluated at the equilibrium points.
+Knowing the eigenvalues, we can classify the stability of an equilibrium point by putting its coordinates in equation~(\ref{eigen}).
 The equilibrium point at the origin has the coordinates, $(0,0)$.
-Using these coordinates in equation~(\ref{eigen}), one gets the two roots of the eigenvalues as $\omega = \pm i \sqrt{\mathcal C}$.
-It can be readily seen that if $\mathcal C >0$, then the eigenvalues will be purely imaginary quantities, and consequently, the equilibrium point at the origin of the $\phi$--$\psi$ plane will be a centre-type point~\citep{js99}.
-And indeed, when the stationary inflow solution, about which the perturbation is constrained to behave like a standing wave, is sub-critical over the entire region of the spatial integration, then $\mathcal C >0$, because in this situation, $v_0^2 < \beta^2 a_0^2$~\citep{ray03a}.
-Therefore, the centre-type equilibrium point at the origin of the phase plane indicates that the standing wave will be purely oscillatory in time, with no change in its amplitude.
-This very conclusion was made in a previous study~\citep{ray03a} on the linearised analysis of the standing wave, and it could be arrived at equally correctly by setting $\epsilon =0$ (the linear condition) in equation~(\ref{eigen}).
+Using these coordinates in equation~(\ref{eigen}), we get the two roots of the eigenvalues as $\omega = \pm i \sqrt{\mathcal C}$.
+If $\mathcal C >0$, then the eigenvalues will be purely imaginary quantities, and consequently, the equilibrium point at the origin of the $\phi$--$\psi$ plane will be a centre-type point~\citep{js99}.
+And indeed, when the stationary inflow solution, about which the perturbation is constrained to behave like a standing wave, is sub-critical over the entire region of the spatial integration, then $\mathcal C >0$, because in this situation, $v_0^2 < \beta^2 c_{\mathrm s0}^2$~\citep{ray03a}.
+Viewed in the $\phi$--$\psi$ phase plane, the stationary solutions about this centre-type fixed point at the origin, $(0,0)$, look like closed elliptical trajectories, much in the manner of the phase solutions of a simple harmonic oscillator with conserved total energy.
+More to the point, these solutions correspond entirely to the solutions with unchanging amplitudes derived from a linear stability analysis of standing waves on subsonic flows~\citep{ray03a}.
+Thus, in a linear framework, a marginal sense of stability is insinuated by the centre-type equilibrium point at the origin of the phase plane, because solutions in its neighbourhood are purely oscillatory in time, with no change in their amplitudes.
+While this conclusion can be made by a linearized analysis of the standing waves~\citep{ray03a}, it could be arrived at equally correctly by setting $\epsilon =0$ (the linear condition) in equation~(\ref{eigen}).
+An illustration of this special case is provided in Figure~\ref{f1}, which traces three phase solutions of the Li\'enard system.
+One of the solutions in this plot, obtained for $\epsilon =0$ and corresponding physically to the linear solution, is the closed elliptical trajectory about the centre-type fixed point at $(0,0)$.